Packit-as-a-Service is a GitHub App that helps you continuously ensure that your project work in Fedora OS.

 Packit Service validates your pull requests by building your software in Fedora OS.
 Once the builds are done, Packit lets you know how to install the RPMs inside your environment so you can try the changes before merging them.

 Packit is also available as a CLI tool, so you can always try things locally on your own.
+Note that testing is not currently supported with the CLI tool.

 Currently, Packit Service is able only to build your changes and provide them as RPMs.
 Once you create a pull request, Packit Service builds the code from the pull request in COPR repository and reports back COPR build status to the pull request.